 Multi-Session Discount: Enroll in two sessions and we will waive your $250 inter-session fee.

-Synagogue & Clergy Grants: Sci Tech will match aid that you receive from your synagogue or clergy member with a cap of $300 (for a total of $600 in aid).
+Synagogue & Clergy Grants: Sci-Tech West will match all aid that you receive from your synagogue or clergy member with a cap of $250 (for a total of $500 in aid).

-Community Based Jewish Organizations (Local Jewish Federations): Inquire and apply directly to granting agency.
+Community Based Jewish Organizations (Local Jewish Federations): Inquire and apply directly to granting agency, then let us know!

 - We expect families to approach any and all funding sources available before applying to the camp.
 Many synagogues and local Jewish Federations have programs specifically to assist families send children to camp.
 This helps us reserve our limited funds for families that do not have these options at their disposal and for families that are most in need.

 - The sooner you begin looking for financial assistance, the better your chances of finding it.
 By the spring, most scholarship funds have been used up for the year.
-If you are looking for scholarship after the April 16th application due date, we will still accept scholarship applications after this date and our scholarship committee will consider applications monthly through the start of camp.
+If you are looking for scholarship after the final round April 22nd application due date, we will still accept scholarship applications after this date and our scholarship committee will consider applications on a rolling basis through the start of camp.
 However, after the initial scholarship due date and allocations, funds are allocated based on funds available.

 - Funds are limited, and we unfortunately cannot guarantee that applicants will receive aid.